Chupaka/Delphi-RouterOS-API/README.md

 RouterOS := TRosApiClient.Create;
 ```

-Now we connect to router and perform login procedure:
+Now we connect to the router and perform login procedure:

 ```delphi
 if RouterOS.Connect('192.168.0.1', 'admin', 'password') then